phette23/firefox-settings/readme.md

 ## Installation

-Place the preferences.js file in...
+Place the preferences .js file in...

 - For Mac OS X, right-click on the Firefox.app to select "Show Package Contents", then drill down to Contents > MacOS > defaults > pref.
 - For Windows XP, the file should be placed in the same directory as the Firefox executable, e.g. C:\Program Files\Mozilla Firefox\defaults\pref
 - For Windows 7, the default preferences are usually in C:\Program Files (x86)\Mozilla Firefox\defaults\pref

-Place the settings.cfg file alongside the Firefox executa ble...
+Place the settings.cfg file alongside the Firefox executable...

 - For Mac OS X, that's Firefox.app then "Show Package Contents" > Contents > MacOS
 - For Windows XP, that's C:\Program Files\Mozilla Firefox\